 (g) Compliance with limits:

-ΔLurban_ASEP shall be less than or equal to 3.0 dB(A) [+ limit value - Lurban of Annex 3].
+ΔLurban_ASEP shall be less than or equal to 3.0 dB(A) + limit value - Lurban .

 5. Reference sound assessment

 The reference sound is assessed at a single point in one discrete gear, simulating an acceleration condition starting with an entry speed at vaa equal to 50 km/h and assuming an exit speed at vbb equal to 61 km/h.
 The sound compliance at this point can either be calculated using the results of paragraph 3.2.2. and the specification below or be evaluated by direct measurement using the gear as specified below.